fix hyper/local command

 To understand this description, you should first read the description of the GHD algorithm on the fix hyper/global doc page.
 This description of LHD builds on the GHD description.

-The definition of bonds, Eij, and Emax are the same for GHD and LHD.
+The definition of bonds and Eij are the same for GHD and LHD.
 The formulas for Vij(max) and Fij(max) are also the same except for a pre-factor Cij, explained below.

 The bias energy Vij applied to a bond IJ with maximum strain is

 Vij(max) = Cij * Vmax * (1 - (Eij/q)^2) for abs(Eij) < qfactor = 0 otherwise

 The derivative of Vij(max) with respect to the position of each atom in the IJ bond gives a bias force Fij(max) acting on the bond as

 Fij(max) = - dVij(max)/dEij = 2 Cij Vmax Eij / qfactor^2 for abs(Eij) < qfactor = 0 otherwise